fudge-py/fudge/docs/using-fudge.rst

     >>> test.run()

 Be sure to apply the decorator :func:`fudge.with_fakes` to any test method that might use fake objects.
-This will ensure that :func:`fudge.clear_calls` and :func:`fudge.verify`.
+This will ensure that :func:`fudge.clear_calls` and :func:`fudge.verify` are executed.

 Failed Expectations
 ===================